paul-thebaud/foscia/website/docs/advanced/custom-action-factory.md

 const deserializer = new JsonRestDeserializer();
 const serializer = new JsonRestSerializer();
 const Action = makeAction({
     ...coreExtensions,
     ...crudExtensions,
     ...jsonRestExtensions,
 });

 export default function action() {
     // Prepare the context of each new action to
     // use all dependencies.
-  return new Action().use(context({
+    return new Action().use(
+        context({
             cache,
             registry,
             adapter,
             deserializer,
             serializer,
-  }));
+        }),
+    );
 }
 ```